dibley1973/StoredProcedureFramework/README.md

 * (Must) Ability to support Table Value Parameters **Done**
 * (Must) Ability to support Transactions **Done**
 * (Must) Entity Framework specific extensions must be in own assembly to remove dependency on EF DLLs for main project assembly **Done**
+* (Must) Tighten scope of any classes not in the agreed public API
 * (Should) Implement ability to call stored procedures from DbContext like "MyContext.MyStoredProcedure.Execute()" **Done**
 * (Should) Ability to handle multiple RecordSets returned from a stored procedure **Done**
 * (Should) Contain a suite of Example Tests that document usage of both assemblies **Done**